antoinewaugh/aunit/README.md

     * //@Setup
     * //@Teardown

-**NB:** aunit is very particular about the location of annotation(s) within a test event file.
+**NB:** aunit is very particular about the location of annotation(s) within a *TestEvent* file.
 Annotations must be on exactly the line preceding the epl keyword it is expecting.

 ## Test Build Process

-When the `aunit test [ProjectName]` command is executed, aunit scans the `$AUNIT_PROJECT_HOME` directory for any *.mon files which match the *Test Event* signature as described above.
+When the `aunit test [ProjectName]` command is executed, aunit scans the `$AUNIT_PROJECT_HOME` directory for any *.mon files which match the *TestEvent* signature as described above.

-For every *Test Event* a corresponding pysys test is created in the `$AUNIT_HOME/.__test` directory.
+For every *TestEvent* a corresponding pysys test is created in the `$AUNIT_HOME/.__test` directory.
 These pysys tests are then run with a custom ant loader which injects any project and file-level dependencies, with the result printed to console.
 For example when running `aunit test HelloWorld` the following folder structure is made:

 ```
 $AUNIT_HOME/.__test